 If you visit our Birmingham, MI dentist office thinking that you might have a sleeping disorder, we will refer you to a physician who specializes in sleep apnea that we work with.
 They will provide a sleep study which will help determine if you have a sleeping condition and how severe it is if so.
 Once we know what we’re dealing with, we’ll provide customized treatment.

 We offer free second opinions, complimentary consultations, and accept a variety of payment options to make paying for your treatments a little less stressful.
-We also offer some flexible morning, evening, and even some Saturday hours for your convenience.
-Here’s the full schedule for our office:
+We also offer some flexible morning and evening hours.

 Get A Sleep Apnea Treatment To Improve Sleep & Health